2022 NCAA Division I men's basketball tournament: Tournament procedure

 Once the tournament started, any team that would have been forced to withdraw would not be replaced; the bracket would not be reseeded, and the affected team's opponent would automatically advance to the next round.

-2022 NCAA Tournament schedule and venues
+Schedule and venues

 After the 2020 tournament was cancelled and the 2021 tournament was held in a single location due to the COVID-19 pandemic, it was reverted to the standard format for the first time since 2019.

 The sites selected to host each round of the 2022 tournament were: